 While we’re on the topic of resources, be sure to check the web for healthy recipes.
 Today, more information is shared between people than ever before.
 Most of us haven’t gone a single day without scrolling through some kind of news feed and seeing recipe videos for clever food and drinks.
 Social networking websites like Pinterest and Facebook are a great tool.
 They’ll allow you to share your ideas, learn about others’ ideas, and the like.
 Use their potential as a tool to keep your kids healthy!

-If you have any more questions about healthy school lunches, feel free to give us a call at 402-412-7141, or at any of our convenient locations.
+If you have any more questions about kid friendly lunch ideas for school or healthy school lunches, give us a call at 402-412-7141, or at any of our convenient locations.
 For more health and wellness tips, be sure to follow us on Facebook and Instagram!